ouaibe/dreo-cloudcutter/README.md

 Allright, time to get serious.🔎

-First things first, we need to find the right UART tabs, thankfully we have the choice of either going via the connector which we 'believe' is UART, or, via the tabs on the PCB who seem closer to the chip.
+First things first, we need to find the right UART pads, thankfully we have the choice of either going via the connector which we 'believe' is UART, or, via the pads on the PCB who seem closer to the chip.

 <img alt="UART Shoddy Soldering Job" src="./images/uart_soldering.jpeg" width="150" style="  display: block;margin-left: auto;margin-right: auto;width: 50%;">